-5. Pushchairs are banned from the site all day on Saturdays and on the public holiday for the Day of German Unity on 3 October.
+4. Pushchairs are not permitted on the site all day on Saturdays, nor on the public holiday for the Day of German Unity on 3 October.
 Furthermore, pushchairs will not be allowed onto the site from 6 p.m. on all other days.
 Security personnel may inspect pushchairs.

 6. Animals are not permitted in the Oktoberfest at any time (with the exception of assistance dogs).

 7. Plan your journey: Where possible, find alternative forms of transport to underground lines U4 and U5 and Theresienwiese station.
 If you are arriving into the central railway station, you can also walk to the Oktoberfest.
 If you are travelling on the underground from the west, get off at Schwanthaler Höhe if possible.
 Please also use the underground (U-Bahn) lines 3 and 6, stops Goetheplatz and Poccistrasse.

 8. Use all of the entrances around the Oktoberfest grounds.
 As in previous years, all entrances will be open (i.e. not closed off).

 9. The Oktoberfest is at its best when there aren’t any large crowds.
 The Wiesn Barometer at www.oktoberfest.eu shows you the best times for a quiet stroll around the site.
 Here You will find the barometer (in german)